raae/queen.raae.codes/content/emails-queen/2022/03/25-image-cdn/index.md

 };
 ```

-`addRemoteFilePolyfillInterface` makes sure the plugin works even if the Gatsby site using it is on a lower version than 4.
+`addRemoteFilePolyfillInterface` makes sure the plugin works even if the Gatsby site is on a lower version than 4.
 To make sure it works on older versions even in develop, you want to add `polyfillImageServiceDevRoutes`:

 ```js
 // gatsby-node.js